Judicial Scrivener Guide For Property Registration in Japan

 How do I get my property registered under my name in Japan?

-The judicial scrivener in Japan will complete the property registration process by creating and submitting the Certified Copy of Registry (登記簿謄本, tokibotohon) to certify the property's registration.
+A judicial scrivener in Japan will complete the property registration process for you by creating and submitting the Certified Copy of Registry (登記簿謄本, tokibotohon) for transferring property ownership at the Regional Legal Affairs Bureau.

-Once approved, the new ownership is recorded in the Registration Record, and the buyer will have a certified copy of the Registry confirming their ownership.
+Once approved, the new ownership is recorded in the Registration Record, and the buyer will have a certified copy of the registry confirming their ownership.

 With a judicial scrivener in Japan, they have the authority to confirm the payment and execute actions based on real estate transactions, registrations, and changes.